 Last winter, I invested in a luxurious white snuggly robe from The White Company, which I LOVE.
-I put it on as soon as I’m done moisturizing in the evening and also first thing in the morning when I wake up.
-It’s super comfy and cozy, and I feel like I’m in a fancy hotel every day at home!
+I put it on as soon as I’m done moisturizing in the evening and first thing in the morning when I wake up.
+It’s super comfy, and I feel like I’m in a fancy hotel every day at home!

 If you prefer wearing something a little lighter, a pair of silk pajamas are the perfect option.
 Invest in pure silk for an extra luxurious feel.